A Plea to Consider believing on Jesus

 I think on these people throughout time, and ponder stories in the Bible; some you may recall from Sunday School.
 Some maybe you didn’t really think on, as I know I did not, yet these too now mean so much more to me than just a story or a parable.

 The Apostle Paul – A murderer, a persecutor of those that loved Christ, and were loved by Him… yet what mercy Paul was shown, and how greatly God used him.
+He wrote a good part of the New Testament under the inspiration of the Holy Spirit.

 At this time there appeared Jesus, a wise man, if indeed one should call him a man.
 For he was a doer of startling deeds, a teacher of the people who receive the truth with pleasure.
 And he gained a following both among many Jews and among many of Greek origin.